aisingapore/sgnlp/CONTRIBUTING.md

         return output, evidences, examples, features
 ```

-In the RECCON Span Extraciton model, `output` is a dictionary with the token ids, attention masks and token type ids for the input utterance. `evidences`, `examples` and `features` are other features required in the RECCON model.
+In the RECCON Span Extraction model, `output` is a dictionary with the token ids, attention masks and token type ids for the input utterance. `evidences`, `examples` and `features` are other features required in the RECCON model.
 The key idea here is to consolidate all the necessary preprocessing steps into a single method to reduce the effort needed to start using the models.

 ### Tokenizer (optional)